CICS110/CICS110.github.io/guides/design_doc.md

     - Will have documentation and likely will
         - introduce a more complex method
         - Require a complex control flow
-    - These should also feel (more so than the excercises) to be a meaningful task.
-I imagine some excercises will just be do X, without the context of why they are doing X. The challenges should have context, and should be a meaningful task.
+    - These should also feel (more so than the exercises) to be a meaningful task.
+I imagine some exercises will just be do X, without the context of why they are doing X. The challenges should have context, and should be a meaningful task.

 ### Labs